angular/angular/aio/content/guide/styleguide.md

 <a href="#toc">Back to top</a>

-## Application structure and Angular modules
+## Application structure and NgModules

 Have a near-term view of implementation and a long-term vision.
 Start small but keep in mind where the app is heading down the road.

 All of the app's code goes in a folder named `src`.
-All feature areas are in their own folder, with their own Angular module.
+All feature areas are in their own folder, with their own NgModule.

 All content is one asset per file.
 Each component, service, and pipe is in its own file.
 All third party vendor scripts are stored in another folder and not in the `src` folder.